medvednikov/gomvc/README.md

-# ezweb - a tiny Go web framework #
+# gomvc - a tiny MVC web framework for Go #

 This is a simple MVC-ish web framework for Go, which is basically a small wrapper around Go's net/http.